How to Design Proposals with AI

 Default mode: Production data is pulled from Sunroof, and the design image data is provided by Google HD, with the option to switch to Nearmap.

-Step 14: Edit panel alignment by clicking on the edit icon in the left corner.
+Step 15: Edit panel alignment by clicking on the "Edit" icon in the left corner.

 Step 18: When the facets are complete, click the “Done” button highlighted in blue.
 The AI tool has been updated to ensure that facets are unable to move beyond the limits of the roof layout.
 This ensures that designs are as accurate as possible and do not incur facet placement errors.

-Step 19: To create a facet for a flat roof type or ground mount, select “Draw Facet” and toggle “Flat” on before drawing the facet.
+Step 19: To create a facet for a flat roof type or ground mount, select “Draw Facet” and toggle “Flat” or "Ground Mount" on before drawing the facet.

 Step 20: After drawing a flat facet, click “Done” to fill the facet with panels.

-Step 24: Use the orientation button to switch facet orientation between landscape and portrait.
+Step 25: Use the "Change Orientation" button to switch facet orientation between landscape and portrait.
 Select a facet to change its orientation.

-Step 26: Click the trash icon to delete a facet.
+Step 26: Click the "Delete" icon to delete a facet.

-Step 27: Click the calculator button to recalculate the solar layout of a facet.
+Step 27: Click the "Recalculate Layout" button to recalculate the solar layout of a facet.

-Step 28: Click “Add Panel” to add a single solar panel to the layout.
+Step 28: Click “Add Panels” to add a single solar panel to the layout.

 Step 29: Select the orientation of the panel and click “Yes”.